Earth Day Memories on the 50th Anniversary

 Nixon almost took the Vietnam war nuclear in November 1969

-Here, take a look at this passage from Dan Ellsberg's book, Doomsday Machine: Confessions of a Nuclear War Planner from our GreenPolicy360 associate --
+Here, take a look at this passage from Dan Ellsberg's book, Doomsday Machine: Confessions of a Nuclear War Planner as written of by GreenPolicy360 and our associate, Strategic Demands --

 "There was pressure to make the war larger" and "nuclear targets were picked" by the Nixon administration, the Pentagon Papers whistleblower revealed.